gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

 ## Setting up the Raspberry Pi on the Turtlebot
 The Raspberry Pi has already been set-up with ROS, but you need to set-up a connection between your computer and the Turtlebot.

-## 1. Wireless network setup
+## 1. Network setup
+### WiFi
-You will control the Turtlebot 3 wirelessly through WiFI.
-First, you need to set-up a wireless hotspot on another device -- a dedicated router or your cell phone -- throught which you can communicate with the Turtlebot.
+You will control the Turtlebot 3 wirelessly through WiFi.
+First, you need to configure a wireless hotspot on another device -- a dedicated router or your cell phone -- throught which you can communicate with the Turtlebot.

+Out-of-the-box the turtlebot will connect to a hotspot with name ```turtlebot```and password ```turtlebot3```.
+Change these so it can connect to your own hostpot following the steps below.

-## 1.a setup a hotspot and note the SSID and password
-Turn on network sharing on your cell phone or router and connect your computer to that hotspot.
+* 1.a setup a hotspot and note the SSID and password Turn on network sharing on your cell phone or router and connect your computer to that hotspot.

-## 1.b Setup the Raspberry Pi to connect to that SSID
-You should edit the following file on the Raspberry Pi and replace the existing SSID and Password with the one noted.
+* 1.b Setup the Raspberry Pi to connect to that SSID You should edit the following file on the Raspberry Pi and replace the existing SSID and Password with the one noted.
 ```
 /etc/netplan/50-cloud-init.yaml
 ```
 You can edit the file either though SSH, if you can access the Raspberry Pi through its existing network connection.
-Otherwise, you can mount the SD-card on your Linux computer and edit the file.
 Note that indentation is important in the YAML-file.

 Restart the Turtlebot and wait for it to connect to your hotspot.
 On your hotspot, note the IP-address assigned to the Turlebot.

+### Ethernet
+The turtlebot is also configured with a static IP ```192.168.2.10``` for the ethernet interface, in case you want to connect to it via the ethernet cable.
+Note that for this to work you would need to setup a static IP on your own laptop with ```192.168.2.X``` where X can be any number (except for 10) from to 255.

 ## 2. Turtlebot
 The TurtleBot is built according to this description: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview